sander-wood/deepchoir/README.md

 You can listening generated samples (chorale, folk, pop, and symphony) at https://sander-wood.github.io/deepchoir/samples.

+In addition, we created an album, "Choirish", a collection of Irish folk music harmonized by DeepChoir.
+It is available at https://soundcloud.com/sander-wood/sets/choirish-a-collection-of-irish-folk-music-harmonized-by-deepchoir.

 For more information, see our paper: [arXiv paper](https://arxiv.org/abs/2202.08423).

 ## Chordified JSB Chorales Dataset